 You can start with a technical or programming skills test with some assistance from your CTO or other in-house developers.
 You can start with questionnaires and sample tasks after.
 If this will be your first developer hire, you can tap proven experts to assist you with this step.

-After passing the programming skills test, you can also ask the developer to provide code samples, share previous projects, and other references to help you gauge compatibility better.
+After passing the programming skills test, you can also ask the developer to provide code samples and share previous projects, and other references to help you gauge compatibility better.

 Step 3: Interview Shortlisted Candidates

 After assessing technical skills, you can now do a soft skills interview.
-In this step, you’ll try to get to know the potential candidate better to see if they're a suitable match with your company's ethics and culture and if they can comprehend your words well and respond clearly.
+In this step, you’ll try to get to know the potential candidate better to see if he's a suitable match for your company's ethics and culture and if he can comprehend your words well and respond clearly.